pactflow/example-bi-directional-consumer-cypress/README.md

 Run each step separately

-- `make test_and_publish` - tests the provider and publishes provider contracts to PactFlow
+- `make test_and_publish` - tests the consumer and publishes pact contracts to PactFlow
   - This will perform the following 2 calls
     - `make test`
-    - `make publish_provider_contract`
+    - `make publish_pacts`
-- `make can_i_deploy` - runs can-i-deploy to check if its safe to deploy the provider
+- `make can_i_deploy` - runs can-i-deploy to check if its safe to deploy the consumer
 - `make deploy` - deploys the app and records deployment

 or run the whole lot in one go